VillePuuska/VillePuuska/README.md

 - Azure Data Factory, Databricks

 ### Tech at home
-- Python and a bit of Go
+- Python (and a bit of Go, Rust, and Scala)
 - Airflow, Docker, DuckDB, Kafka, Polars, Postgres

 ---